Huegoxaga/notes/cloud-services/aws.md

 - Deploy Django App
   - In project folder export `requirement.txt`, by running `pip freeze > requirements.txt`
+    - `requirement.txt` needs to be updated whenever pip packages are changed in the project.
   - Create a folder `mkdir .ebextensions`
   - Add the following text in the `.ebextensions/django.config` file
     ```